 enter the API name of the connected app definition you created in Configuring your app in Salesforce.

-This sets the Alfresco site that you want to use for Alfresco content.
-If this is not set up correctly, you'll see an error message.
+This sets the Alfresco site that you want to use for your content.
+If this isn't set up correctly, you'll see an error message.
 See Troubleshooting for guidance.

 You'll see two tabs; Site to Object Mapping and Metadata

-This is a sample screen, before logging on to Alfresco:
+This is a sample screen, before logging in:

 In Site to Object Mapping:

 - Click Set Default Site and choose the site that you want to set as the default entry point for your organization, and Save.